tzwel/renu/README.md

 renu -i "*" -x "s"
 ```

 In the above example, the pattern will just look for the letter `s`.
-Once found, we can do many things with it, such as just remove it using `remove`
+Once found, we can do many things with it, such as just remove it using `--remove`

 #### Remove